 - The small producer's Caruna distribution invoice shows the amount of consumption to be invoiced after netting.
 The hourly surplus production has, in other words, already been deducted from the amount of electricity that has been distributed within the same hour to the small producer from Caruna's distribution network.

 - The Caruna+ online service shows the small producer the consumption to be invoiced, i.e., the same information as can be found on the distribution invoice.
 Additionally, the small producer can see the amount of surplus production after netting, for which the electricity retailer will compensate the small producer.

 - In the future, the Caruna+ app will offer the small producer versatile measurement data.
 From the app, the small producer can see the netted amount of surplus production, the amount of electricity to be invoiced, and the amount of surplus production to be compensated for.
 The data will be updated in the app no later than February 2021.

 As a small-scale producer, you do not need to take any action as this change applies to you automatically.
 If you have any questions or need further information, please contact us via our live chat so that we can go over the issue together!

 Please remember to download the Caruna+ app!

-Get Caruna+ for your phone or tablet from your app store and download it.
+Get Caruna+ for your phone or tablet from your app store.
 With energy monitoring, you can monitor measurement data to the nearest hour.